-It is possible for one to have it installed next to a window to for an elegant addition to their bedrooms and living rooms.
+These metal garden wind chimes are possible for one to have it installed next to a window to for an elegant addition to their bedrooms and living rooms.

 Sound Quality and Appearance

-This great wind chime is known to do an excellent job when it comes to masking of the unwanted background noises.
+This great wind chime is known to do an excellent job when it comes to masking the unwanted background noises.

 It is an eco-friendly wind chime that is made of aluminum and bamboo.

-For sure, the experience is the best teacher!
+For sure, experience is the best teacher!
 You can verify this by making good use of the years you spent in training by trying to make wind chimes from the Woodstock.
-There have been great improvements since the formation of the company as they did improve in making wind chimes not only in melody but also design.
+There have been great improvements since the formation of the company as they did improve in making Woodstock wind chimes not only in melody but also in design.